-It is worth noting that you don’t necessarily need to clean the penis when handling his sheath.
-That’s why it’s called “sheath cleaning” and not penis cleaning.
+It is worth noting that you don’t necessarily need to clean the pen*s when handling his sheath.
+That’s why it’s called “sheath cleaning” and not pen*s cleaning.

-Since the sheath is the one that confines and protects the penis, keeping it clean will invariably keep the penis clean.
+Since the sheath is the one that confines and protects the private part, keeping it clean will invariably keep the pen*s clean.
 So, if I were you, I would focus more on getting out the grime and dirt inside the sheath.
-Normally, I would also take the time to examine the penis.
+Normally, I would also take the time to examine the private part.

 How Often Should You Clean a Horse Sheath?

 Sheath cleaning should be done every 6-12 months depending on the amount of smegma produced by the horse or how dirty he gets.

 Most cases I have seen usually involve 6 months for geldings and 1 year for stallions.